microchip-pic-avr-examples/dspic33ck-curiosity-crc-basic/README.md

 1. Launch TeraTerm.
 2. Go to File -> New Connection.
 3. Select the "Serial" option and select the correct COM Port from the dropdown menu.
+4. Ensure that the UART baud rate for TeraTerm is 9600.

 ### MPLAB® X IDE Setup
 1. Launch MPLAB® X IDE and load the dspic33ck-curiosity-crc-basic project.